Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Do any other operating requirements apply in your jurisdiction?

-Greek life insurers and Greek branches of third-country life insurers become mandatory members of the Greek Private Life Insurance Guarantee Fund under Law 3867/2010.
-EU life insurers undertaking business in Greece through a branch or through freedom of services become members of the fund to the extent that they are not covered by respective guarantee funds in their home member states.
-The fund guarantees that the insurance beneficiaries of insolvent life insurers will be compensated, even if only to a limited extent.
+Greek life insurers and Greek branches of third-country life insurers mandatorily become members of the Greek Private Life Insurance Guarantee Fund under Law 3867/2010.
+EU life insurers undertaking business in Greece through a branch or through freedom of services become members of this fund to the extent that they are not covered by respective guarantee funds in their home member states.
+The guarantees that the insurance beneficiaries of insolvent life insurers will be compensated, even if to a limited extent.

 What are the consequences of non-compliance with the operating requirements applicable to (re)insurers?

 Law 4364/2016 provides for administrative and criminal penalties in the event of non-compliance with the applicable insurance law provisions.